Seminar in Ingolstadt Application from May 01 - Jul 15

 The program in detail

 In the program, students complete 180 ECTS credits.
 They are grouped in basic studies, majors and elective modules and the Bachelor’s thesis.
-In addition, students will complete an introductory seminar in preparation of the Bachelor’s thesis and a module on culture and society.
+In addition, students must complete the module Key Academic Qualifications (Business Studies) in preparation for the Bachelor's thesis, a Culture and Society module and a Studium.Pro module.
+Students will also develop skills in the areas of business languages and soft skills.

 In your first three semesters at the WFI, you will acquire basic knowledge on business administration.
-The courses cover topic areas such as business administration, economics, law, quantitative methods and business languages.
-The major subjects and freely elective modules can be chosen from the fourth semester.
-Students are given the opportunity to focus on one of five areas of specialization in-depth on the one hand, and on the other hand to select modules according to personal preferences within certain framework conditions.
+The subjects covered are business administration, economics, law, quantitative methods and business languages.
+The majors and free elective modules can be chosen from the 4th semester onwards.
+Students are given the opportunity to focus on one of three areas of specialization in-depth on the one hand, and on the other hand to select modules according to personal preferences within certain framework conditions.
 This structure also allows them to spend one or two semesters abroad within the program.

 Structure

 The required modules in the program impart knowledge on interdisciplinary basics.
-These will lay the foundation for a substantiated training in business administration, irrespective of the chosen specializations.
+These will lay the foundation for a substantiated training in business administration, irrespective of the chosen majors.

-In the introductory seminar, you will acquire the ability to work on a given topic in individual or group work sessions using scientific literature in a logical structure and in correct application of the principles for scientific work.
+In the “Key Scientific Qualifications (BWL)” module, you will acquire the ability to work on a given topic in individual or group work sessions using scientific literature in a logical structure and in correct application of the principles for scientific work.
 You will expand your ability to structure and process information, to reflect critically, to put results into your own words and to present them in writing and orally.
-Through the exchange with your fellow students and by having to defend your work, you will receive valuable feedback regarding your presentation and argumentation skills and learn to critically deal with the results of scientific work.
+Direct exchange with your fellow students and having to defend your work, will provide you with valuable feedback regarding your presentation and argumentation skills and helps you learn to critically deal with the results of scientific work.

 Students must write their Bachelor’s thesis (10 ECTS credits) at a Chair that ideally also offers the modules of the chosen major.
 However, they also have the possibility to write their Bachelor’s thesis at a Chair that is not involved in their chosen major.
 It is generally also possible to write the Bachelor’s thesis in collaboration with a company.